 - Then, choose the Date tab >> select the Type (“3/14/2012”) shown below >> click on OK.

 Voila!
 The results should appear in the picture shown below.

-5. Implementing Number Feature to Convert Serial Number to Date
+5. Using Excel Number Feature to Convert Serial Number to Date

 Conversely, another handy feature found in the Home Ribbon is the Number feature which contains a list of the most popular and useful number formats.

 - At the very beginning, highlight the C5:C16 cell >> click the drop-down arrow >> select Short Date.